 I originally compiled this list in response to the natural disasters of 2011.
-I offer it now with the intention that it might be helpful not only for such situations but also for the day-to-day events that cause us pain.
+With the collective trauma of COVID-19 impacting all our lives, I offer it now with the intention that it might be helpful not only for the road ahead but also for the day-to-day events that cause us pain.
 If you or someone you know is currently going through a trauma or crisis, or connecting with the emotional impact of a previous event/s, here are some simple things that could help.

 Ways to Take Care of Yourself